Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 The Invisalign® system is very high-tech.

-One of the biggest differences between the AOA systems and Invisalign's® is the way their aligners are made.
+One of the biggest differences between the AOA systems and Invisalign’s® is the way their aligners are made.
 The manufacturing process associated with Invisalign® is very sophisticated.
-It involves the use of CAD/CAM technology (computer-aided design/computer-aided modeling), which is all very modern stuff.
+What it entails.
+This includes the use of CAD/CAM technology (computer-aided design/computer-aided modeling), which is all very modern stuff.

 The way AOA Ortho Lab systems are made is much more basic.